Gideonparry/gr.model/README.txt

 Folders:

 1. Scripts
-   This folder contains reprodicible scrips to produce the figures and results from the thesis the files in order of usage include:
+   This folder contains reproducible scrips to produce the figures and results from the thesis the files in order of usage include:
 	Files:
-      1.data_variables.R: Start with this one.
+      0_data_variables.R: Start with this one.
 This files obtains the data created from digitizing the Canadian reports and aggregating them to one data file
-      2. data.R: This file takes the aggregated data along with metadata to create the final data used in modeling and show relevent figures.
+      1_data.R: This file takes the aggregated data along with metadata to create the final data used in modeling and show rrelevant figures.
-      3. methods.R: Creates the models used to predict GR.
-This file shows the process for selecting the final model, including figues and coeficents relevent to doing so.
+      2_methods.R: Creates the models used to predict GR.
+This file shows the process for selecting the final model, including figues and coefficient relevant for doing so.
-      4. Validation_methods.R Shows cross validation being used for models that were attempted in the Thesis.
-This uses a function to run 25 different partitions of buildings and observations
+      3_Validation_methods.R Shows cross validation being used for models that were attempted in the Thesis.
+This uses a function to run 25 different partitions of buildings and observations 4_rtl.R This file uses RTL data and shows effects of different assumptions and different eco regions on RTLs.It shows sheltered vs non sheltered effects, and effects of different assumptions for wind and temperature.
-      5. 4_reliability_targeted_loads.R: Not reproducible.
+      5_reliability_targeted_loads.R: Not reproducible.
 Creates simulations of RTLs.
 This is not reproducible due to the lack of some r scripts and data files it calls.
-      6. rtl.R This file uses RTL data and shows effects of different assumptions and different eco regions on RTLs.It shows sheltered vs non sheltered effects, and effects of different assumptions of wind and tempetures.

 2. data-raw
-	This folder contains data and non reproducible scripts used to create it.
+	This folder contains data and non-reproducible scripts used to create it.
 Some notable data files are
 	1. complete_data.csv: This is the data file that data_variables.R creates from the files in complete_data
 	2. gr_meta_ca_all.csv This file is the metadata this complete_data is joined with
 	3. updated_data.csv This is the final data used in modeling after running data.R